vitalets/global-cache/README.md

 You can perform lazy, on-demand authentication.
 Use the `storageState` fixture to authenticate once, save the auth state, and share it with all subsequent tests.

-This approach is more efficient than the [separate auth project](https://playwright.dev/docs/auth#basic-shared-account-in-all-tests), becuse authentication runs only when needed and doesn't require an additional project.
+This approach is more efficient than the [separate auth project](https://playwright.dev/docs/auth#basic-shared-account-in-all-tests), because authentication runs only when needed and doesn't require an additional project.

 ```ts
 // fixtures.ts